 5 Stages of Dating

-Whether you are starting over, just starting to date, or have been dating for years, one thing doesn't seem to change: dating is full of unknowns.
+Whether you are starting over, just starting to date, or you’re pursuing a relationship with someone special, one thing doesn’t seem to change: the journey from first date to marriage is full of unknown pitfalls.

-Although dating can be confusing, painful, and full of challenges, the greatest reward is finding a Soul Mate.
+Although dating can be confusing, painful, and full of challenges, the greatest reward is finding a Soul Mate and building a life together.

 How Do You Find a Soul Mate?